afatcat-xie/QQ_qiuck_update/README.md

 Usage Steps:
 1. Bring the QQ chat window (or other target input field) to the foreground and keep it focused.
-2. Run the script in the terminal, you will see the prompt "Script started, press F8 to stop." and it will begin.
-3. To stop, press F8, and the script will immediately exit and print "F8 pressed, script ended."

 ---